 - A revenue sharing formula applied to the $280 million projected over the project’s lifetime.

-In June 2017 the Sisson Mine Project environment assessment received federal approval.
+In June 2017 the Sisson Mine Project environmental assessment received federal approval.
 The project has also received authorization from Fisheries and Oceans Canada, Environment and Climate Change Canada, and Natural Resources Canada.

 The Sisson Partnership is owned by the Vancouver corporation Northcliff Resources Ltd. and Todd Minerals Ltd. from New Zealand.